 Don't Scare Them Away!

-Once you've established exactly how much contact your prospect has had with your business, your discernment will dictate if you feel the time is right to contact your prospect.
+Once you've established exactly how much contact your prospect has had with your business, your discernment will dictate if you feel the time is right to contact them.
 Think about it.
-Would you feel comfortable with a cold call after you've spent hours in the company of a prospective supplier, be it online or at exhibitions and seminars/webinars.
-I know I would, especially if the contact processes kept me engaged and I could sense that there was not a sense of urgency but a sense of calm and customer service.
+Would you feel comfortable with a cold call after you've spent hours in the company of a prospective supplier, be it online or at exhibitions and seminars/webinars?
+I know I would, especially if the contact processes kept me engaged and I felt there wasn't a sense of urgency, but a sense of calm and customer service.

 Perhaps now would be a good time to see the product through evaluation or speak to another business who has experienced the "solution" first hand.

-By this time, so much investigation and justification has been confirmed, that the natural conclusion would be to buy the product.
+By this time, as so much investigation and justification for the purchase has been confirmed, the natural conclusion would be to buy the product.

-Finally, having completed a sequence of defined steps and processes the sales is made.
-However, the point of this exercise is to illustrate that the more effective your marketing process is, the more credible is your sales process.
+So finally, having completed a sequence of defined steps and processes the sales is made.
+However, the point of this exercise is to illustrate that the more effective your marketing process is, the more credible your sales process.

 - Why buying and selling are linked to our marketing future